xiix0/scam/README.md

-Don't look now, but the man in the moon is laughing at you.
+A long-forgotten loved one will appear soon.

+Buy the negatives at any price.